-Inspired by Mid-Century print techniques and the graphic vernacular of the time, there are four prints of vehicles including the Jaguar E-Type, Mini Cooper, VW Campervan, and Vespa Scooter.
+Inspired by Mid-Century print techniques and the graphic vernacular of the time, there are four prints of vehicles including the Jag, Mini, Camper Van, and Scooter.

 The striking space-age tower of Forton Services near Lancaster on the M6 is paired with the concrete restaurant bridge of Charnock Richard, designed by the art director of the classic film “School For Scoundrels” and the first service station to open on the M6 motorway.